 - Impaired depth, time and space perceptions

-The emotional affects are greater and perhaps even more dangerous as the user’s mind can tailspin.
-They may feel several emotions at once or swing rapidly from one emotion to another.
+The emotional effects of LSD may vary, but LSD may lead to a severe and sudden sense of panic, fear, depression, or desperation.
+Individuals may feel several emotions at once or swing rapidly from one emotion to another under the influence of this drug.
 “Bad trips” may consist of severe, terrifying thoughts and feelings, fear of losing control and despair.

-Although LSD use is rather low compared to other more intense drugs, most LSD abuse occurs through experimentation.
-Often times, experimentation happens most often at parties or raves one time.
-LSD is not the most common hallucinogen present, but it is one that is used and present in environments like that.
+Although LSD use is rather low compared to other more popular drugs, most LSD abuse occurs through experimentation.
+Often times, experimentation happens most often at parties or social gatherings.
+LSD is not the most common hallucinogen, but it is one that is used and present in social environments.

-LSD is not used often as a regular drug due to its intense nature.
+LSD is not often used on a daily basis due to its intense nature.
 The likelihood of a “bad trip” is well-known, and that keeps many would-be LSD abusers from trying the drug for casual use.
 Just one “bad trip” can be the grounds for not using LSD again for many.
-This is the reason that LSD is not considered to be really addictive.
-However, a tolerance for the drug can be built up, and the mental effects can be devastating.
+However, individuals can build a tolerance for this drug, and the mental effects can be devastating.
+It is possible to be psychologically addicted to LSD, and the use of this drug can absolutely be problematic for some.

 LSD Addiction Help

-If you or someone you know is struggling with an addiction to LSD, please call our toll free number.
-Someone is available 24 hours a day to help you with treatment options.
+If you or someone you know is struggling with an addiction to LSD or any other substances, please call our toll free helpline.
+Someone is available 24 hours a day to help you learn more about LSD safety, substance use disorders, and treatment options.